enimiste/zionomicon_book_practice/README.md

 - Applications : Parallel Web Crawler

 ## Repository structure :

 - `Package` by *chapter*
 - Two `sub-packages` inside each subject :
     - `chapter` package : practicing chapter code
     - `exercices` package : solving exercices (at the end of each chapter there is a list of exercices to solve)

 Here the final structure.
 I will update it as i am progressing :

-- ch01_firststepswithzio :
-  - chapter
+- chapter 1
+    - subchapter 1.1
+    - subchapter 1.2
-    - ch1.scala (current)
+    - subchapter 1.3
+    - subchapter 1.4 (TODO)

 ## Technologies :

 - Scala 3.7.3
 - sbt 1.11.6
 - ZIO 2
 - JDK 21

 ## Contributors :

 - NOUNI EL Bachir (aka enimiste)